Frequently asked questions for Individual & Group Counseling, Psychotherapy, & Art Therapy at Your Soul Therapy.

 The duration of therapy is a very personal process.
 Each client’s process is individualized based on their needs and goals.
 Some clients come to therapy to address one area or goal in their life.
 This may be resolved in a short period of time, and the client may decide to end at that point or continue to work on deeper feelings and larger goals.
 While other clients may come to therapy feeling unfulfilled, unhappy, knowing that something needs to change, or wanting to live a different life.
 The work for these clients tends to take more time and commitment to have the most long lasting changes.
 The duration and goals of therapy should be addressed on an ongoing basis between the client and therapist to ensure that you are being supported in achieving your positive outcomes.

 What can I do make the most of therapy?

-Amy and Jamie have their unique approach and style to working with clients.
+Amy has her unique approach and style to working with clients.
 I want to support you on this journey.
 Many clients want to be able to maximize their investment in therapy.

 - showing up for the each weekly session